javalosv/baxter_kinect360/README.md

-# baxter_kinect360
+# Baxter_kinect360
-This documentation a funtional way to get topics in ROS from kinect.
+This documentation is a funtional way to get topics in ROS from kinect.
+The main idea is reproduce the telepresence with the Baxter obtaining the position from the Kinect 360 in Ubuntu system.
 This tutorial is a adaptation from:

 https://github.com/ros-drivers/openni_tracker/issues/9

+This steps work in ROS envioroment

 #OpenNI
 Install dependence